-“Heysham has one of only two possible examples of pre-Roman labyrinths in Britain”, wrote Dr George Nash, Bristol University archaeologist, in 2008.
+“Heysham has one of only three possible examples of pre-Roman labyrinths in the British Isles”, wrote Dr George Nash, Bristol University archaeologist, in 2008.

 An ancient labyrinth?
 At Heysham?
 I’m interested.
 I like labyrinths.
 I’ve written about a labyrinth in Crete1, a labyrinth in Amiens cathedral2.
 A friend made a turf labyrinth in Dorset that we walked.